 - Filter water to remove sediment and pollutants

-- Allows small amounts of water to soak into the ground
+- Allow small amounts of water to soak into the ground

-- Create habitat (only when wild grasses are used)
+- Create wildlife habitat (only when wild grasses are used)

 They also reduce the temperature of water before it goes into a stream or pond -- a serious issue for sensitive species like trout.

-turf.
-This can then be mown and maintained like the rest of the yard.
+Grass swales are easy to maintain.
+The shallow nature of a swale allows for the use of turf which can be mown and maintained like the rest of the yard.